naren-m/literature-notes/sanskrit-lit/VishuSahasranamamByDusyanthSridhar.md

 24:34 left to such step the puttis
 24:47 see after troposphere Stratosphere
 24:50 ionosphere and exosphere you will reach
-24:53 the atmospheric boundary till that why
+24:53 the atmospheric boundary till that vayu
-24:57 you will come along with you why you
+24:57 you will come along with you vayu you
 24:59 will push you upwards it will Propel you
 24:02 further after that
 24:10 then comes the concept of the clouds